Patient Appointment Scheduling: Tips and Types

 7. Automating a Patient Waiting List

 No-shows and cancellations are inevitable in any practice.
 Implementing an automated waiting list, however, can help limit their effect.
-Patient appointment scheduling software can send out SMS alerts announcing the availability of open spots.
+A patient scheduling software can show wait times and send out SMS alerts announcing the availability of open spots.

 There are also software providers that will automatically manage waiting lists for their clients.
 This prevents the need to fill vacancies by reaching out to patients individually.